How to Open a UK Bank Account from the USA

 In may cases though, opening a bank account through a reciprocal bank is likely to be difficult and complex.

-Clearly, you can’t do this while you’re in the U.S. unless you’re really good at quantum physics, but we want to make you aware of all your options.
-If you’re going to be resident in the U.K., you can open a bank account shortly after arriving there.
-Most of the big banks in the U.K. have accounts for new arrivals, and you’ll have plenty of choice.
+Clearly, you can’t do this while you’re in the US, but we want to make you aware of all your options.
+If you’re going to be resident in the UK, you can open a bank account shortly after arriving there.
+Most of the big banks in the UK have accounts for new arrivals, and you’ll have plenty of choice.

 - Barclays provides a wide range of current (checking) accounts with good offers for students.